palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 ``pull``
 ~~~~~~~~

-Pull the lastest changes from the GitHub repo:
+Pull the latest changes from the GitHub repo:

 .. code-block:: bash